Cray-HPE/community/sig-CSM-Architecture/README.md

 The following [subprojects][subproject-definition] are owned by sig-architecture:

-# Details about SIG-Architecture sub-projects
+# Details about sig-CSM-Architecture sub-projects

 ## Architecture and API Governance